Getting started in aesthetics for dentists

 Medical indemnity insurance for dentists

-For aesthetic dentists, medical indemnity insurance is a vital safeguard against potential claims and is important to make sure you are compliant with professional standards.
-Since 1996, Hamilton Fraser has specialised in providing tailored insurance solutions for aesthetic practitioners, offering comprehensive coverage that aligns with General Dental Council (GDC) requirements and addresses the diverse needs of dentists working in aesthetics.
+Medical indemnity insurance is a vital safeguard against potential claims and is important to make sure you are compliant with professional standards.

 Insurance will become a legal requirement under proposed new regulations and a licensing scheme for cosmetic practitioners, which are likely to come into effect in late 2025/early 2026.